shawna-p/mysterious-messenger/docs/route-setup.rst

 This makes a button for Casual Story.
 However, there is a conditional -- ``if persistent.tutorial_good_end_complete``, the variable defined earlier.
 If this variable is True -- aka the player has seen the Good End on Tutorial Day -- then the button just contains the text "Casual Story".
 However, if it is false, there is an ``hbox``, which organizes its items side-by-side.
 This hbox shows a "locked" image next to the text "Casual Story" to indicate that Casual Story is currently locked.

 ::

     if persistent.tutorial_good_end_complete:
         action Start('example_casual_start')
     else:
-        action CConfirm("This route is locked until you've played the Good End on Tutorial Day") hover_foreground None
+        action CConfirm("This route is locked until you've "
+            + "played the Good End on Tutorial Day") hover_foreground None

 Finally, if the player hasn't gone through the Good End on Tutorial Day, they shouldn't be able to play Casual Story yet, so there is another conditional statement with the action inside it.
 If the player has seen the Good End, the game will start at the label ``example_casual_start``.